-Good for mama, good for baby
+Good for Mama, Good for Baby

 No matter which road you take with your prenatal, the important thing is to flood your body with a cross-spectrum of nutrients through supplements and diet.
-This is especially true if it is your second, third, or fourth pregnancies, when nutritional reserves may be lower than the first time around.
+This is especially true if it is your second, third, or fourth pregnancy, when nutritional reserves may be lower than the first time around.

 Take the extra time and expense to feed yourself well during these critical child-bearing years.
-It will pay off with greater health and vitality for you and family!
+It will pay off with greater health and vitality for you and your family!

 Which prenatal did you take while pregnant?
 Did you feel good on?
 Share with us!